ismaelucm/massis_tutorial/docs/getting_started.md

 * host_port=8080  (or other not in use)
 * host_path=/home/xxx/xxx/massis3-assets/  (the directory where the massis3-assets where extracted from the zip file)

+## Test installation with first execution

 Now Massis  is installed in the system and the tutorial is ready.
-To check that everything is working properly, being in the *massis3-examples* directory, try to  launch the `hello world` simulation:
+To check that everything is working properly, being in the *massis3-examples* directory, try to  launch one simulation:

 ```bash